Senior Resources » 10 Cheap Ways to Increase Your Home’s Value Before Downsizing

 10 Cheap Ways to Increase Your Home’s Value Before Downsizing

 Did you know that up to 51% of retirees aged 50 and older decide to move into smaller homes after retirement?
-Bigger houses often mean more upkeep.
-Nobody wants stress, especially after retirement.
+It’s no wonder!
+Bigger houses mean more upkeep.
+Nobody wants to stress over their home, especially in retirement!
 If you’re part of the 51 percent of retirees looking to downsize, you’re already in the right place.
-Here are 10 cheap ways to increase your home’s value before downsizing.
+But here’s the thing: it’s a hard real estate market.
+If you want to set your house apart from the competition, you’ll need to whip it into sales-ready shape.
+Fortunately, we’ve got a few ideas on how you can do that!
+Here are 10 cheap ways to increase your home’s value while downsizing.

 Advertisement.